tomwheeler/mongodb-java-money-transfer/money-transfer-service/README.md

 * Tim and I agreed that we should use the MIT license for the code, with attribution to both MongoDB and Temporal

-## TODOs
-* Possibly add a unit test or two for the Activities